kiali/kiali.io/content/en/docs/Tutorials/travels/03-first-steps.md

 ## Missing Sidecars

-The Travels Demo has been deployed in the previous step but without installing any Istio sidecar proxy.
+The Travel Demo has been deployed in the previous step but without installing any Istio sidecar proxy.

 In that case, the application won't connect to the control plane and won't take advantage of Istio's features.